13/10/2013 by socialistfight

 “Nevertheless, the strike also demonstrated in a distorted form and on a reactionary issue, the colossal power of the working class when it moves into action”.

 Who would expresssuch admiration for a neo-fascist uprising?
-Would we admire the strength and discipline of Hitler’s Brownshirts because this showed us what the workers could do if there were socialists and not fascists?
+Would we admire the strength and discipline of Hitler’s Brownshirts because this showed us what the workers could do if they were socialists and not fascists?
 It is outrageous pandering to reaction.
 (GD.)

 “The whole basis of life in modern society depends on the working class.
 Nothing moved in Northern Ireland without the permission of the working class.
 Even bourgeois commentators, hostile to the aim of the strike”.